alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-18-MachineLearning-Notebook-2.markdown

 Mean of distribution: 0.1402, Mean boostrapped: 0.1408, Stddev mean bootstrapped 0.0346
 ```

-Intrestingly enough, as the initial sample is quite narrow (20 extractions), the mean and std-dev of mean varies significantly between successive runs of the algorithm.
+Intrestingly enough, as the initial sample is quite narrow (20 extractions), the mean and std-dev of mean vary significantly between successive runs of the algorithm.